What is the latest update in the robotics market?

 How big is the robotics market in 2026?

-The robotics market is estimated to be worth between $85 billion and $95 billion in 2026, combining industrial robot arms, professional service robots, medical systems, and warehouse automation.
+We estimate the professional robotics market is worth between $85 billion and $95 billion in 2026, combining industrial robot arms, medical robots, warehouse automation, and agricultural systems.

 This is not a random guess, if you want to know how we have come up with this estimate, you can read our robotics market size analysis here.

-To put this in perspective, the robotics market sits between the global semiconductor equipment market at $100 billion and the machine tools market at $75 billion.
+To put the robotics market in perspective, it sits right between the global semiconductor equipment market at around $100 billion and the machine tools market at roughly $75 billion.

-The robotics market remains in early growth phase with a maturity score of 35 out of 100, but it is highly competitive with tech giants, established manufacturers, and AI startups all fighting for position.
+The robotics market is still in its early growth phase with a maturity score of 35 out of 100, but it is already highly competitive with tech giants like Amazon, NVIDIA, and Google all entering the space alongside established players like FANUC and ABB.

 How fast will the robotics market grow in the future?

-The robotics market is growing faster than machine tools at 5% to 7% annually, and roughly in line with AI infrastructure spending at 15% to 20% per year.
+That means the robotics market is growing about two to three times faster than the machine tools market and roughly in line with AI infrastructure spending.

 In our robotics market deck, we answer all the common questions from investors and entrepreneurs